 Supporting the UCEM, Dr. Ramos leads and coordinates all program functions related to evaluation and assessment.

-Before joining Duke in 2014, John Zhu spent seven years as the assistant director of communications for the University of North Carolina’s Eshelman School of Pharmacy.
+John Zhu oversees the Duke Graduate School’s communications with its internal and external audiences, including students, graduate faculty, staff, and alumni.
+Before joining Duke in 2014, he spent seven years as the assistant director of communications for the University of North Carolina’s Eshelman School of Pharmacy.
 He has also worked as a journalist in Durham and Columbia, South Carolina, and as a graphic designer in Chapel Hill.
-Mr. Zhu holds a B.A. in journalism and mass communication and an M.A. in technology and communication from the University of North Carolina at Chapel Hill.
+Mr. Zhu holds a B.A. in journalism and mass communication and an M.A. in digital communication from the University of North Carolina at Chapel Hill.

 In support of the UCEM, Mr. Zhu leads and develops all communications, publications, and related publicity.

-In support of the UCEM, Ms. Duvall will assist The Graduate School staff with the day-to-day operations of the UCEM, such as supporting various UCEM events, maintaining the program website, and meeting with Sloan Scholars.
+In support of the Duke UCEM, Mrs. Ho is assisting The Graduate School staff with the day-to-day operations of the UCEM, such as supporting various UCEM events, maintaining the program website, and meeting with Sloan Scholars.

 Duke UCEM Graduate Administrative Intern